thiagorcdl/work-at-olist/README.md

 2. Follow the instructions of `README.md`.
 3. Deploy you project on [Heroku](https://heroku.com).
 4. Apply for the position at our [career page](http://bit.ly/olist-webdev) and send:
-  - Link to the fork on Github (or [bitbucket.org](https://bitbucket.org)) .
+  - Link to the fork on GitHub (or [bitbucket.org](https://bitbucket.org)) .
   - Link to the project in [Heroku](https://heroku.com).
-  - Brief description of the work environment used to run this project (Computer/operating system, text editor/IDE, libraries, etc.).
+  - Brief description of the work environment used to develop this project (Computer/operating system, text editor/IDE, libraries, etc.).

 ## Specification

-As we already said, Olist is a company that provides a platform to integrate Sellers and Channels (eg. marketplaces).
+As we already said, Olist is a company that provides a platform to integrate sellers and channels (eg. marketplaces).

-One of our services allows Sellers to publish their products in channels.
-All published products need to be categorized in one of channels' categories.
+One of our services allows sellers to publish their products in channels.
+All published products need to be categorized in one of the channels' categories.

-All channels group the products published in categories that are arranged as a tree of *varying depths* (from 1 to infinite levels of hierarchy).
-See version an small example below:
+All channels group the published products in categories that are arranged as a tree of *varying depths* (from 1 to infinite levels of hierarchy).
+The list below exemplifies the categories tree:

 - Books
   - National Literature